Valery Gabisoniya: Biography

 Valery Borisovich Gabisoniya was born in the city of Sukhumi.
 He began swimming from an early age, learning to stay afloat from the age of three.
 During his school years, he began training under the guidance of Nikolai Ivanovich Yakhiopulo, the head coach of the Abkhazian swimming team.
-He was the decisive influence on the choice of his future profession.

-"I learned to stay afloat from the age of three.
-And in the second grade, I accidentally ended up with coach Nikolai Ivanovich Yakhiopulo.
-I was late for the cinema, saw a crowd of guys, and joined them in participating in the selection for the swimming section," Valery Borisovich recalled in an interview for the magazine "Swimming."
+Gabisoniya later stated that Yakhiopulo inspired him to become a coach.

 Gabisoniya is a Master of Sports of the USSR in swimming.
 From 1987 to 1994, he worked as a children's coach in the swimming pool of the sports club "Izhorets" in the Kolpino district of Saint Petersburg.
 Since 1994, he has been working as a coach and teacher at the College of Olympic Reserve No. 1 of Saint Petersburg.

-Over the years of his coaching career, he has trained more than one generation of talented athletes who have achieved high results at the Russian and international levels.
-His students have become medalists at the Olympic Games, world champions, European champions, Universiade champions, and Russian champions.
+Over the years of his coaching career, he has trained athletes who have achieved notable results at the Russian and international levels.
+His students have become medalists at a wide variety of events, including the Olympic Games and national events.